AeroVerse: UAV-Agent Benchmark Suite for Simulating, Pre-training, Finetuning, and Evaluating Aerospace Embodied World Models: Conclusion

+This paper addresses the research gap in aerospace embodied world models by developing AeroVerse, a comprehensive benchmark suite designed to empower UAV intelligent agents with end-to-end autonomous capabilities.
+We establish the AeroSimulator platform with four realistic urban scenarios, introduced two pioneering pre-training datasets (the real-world AerialAgent-Ego15k and the virtual CyberAgent-Ego500k), clearly delineated five standardized downstream tasks for the first time, and constructed corresponding instruction fine-tuning datasets.
+Our extensive experiments systematically reveal, for the first time, the widespread limitations of current mainstream 2D and 3D visual-language models in aerospace embodied tasks, highlighting critical areas for improvement such as spatial reasoning and long-term planning.
+Furthermore, we propose SkyAgentX, the first UAV-agent embodied large model integrating ``perception-reasoning-navigating-planning", which demonstrates superior performance, thus validating the effectiveness of our benchmark and providing a strong baseline for future models.

-In the future, we plan to expand the simulation cities to include locations such as New York and to extend the scenarios to encompass forests, mountains, and other outdoor environments.
-We will continue to accumulate training datasets and refine the downstream tasks for UAV agents to complete the training of the aerospace embodied world model.
-This will subsequently promote applications in areas such as river garbage detection, power inspection, and forest fire rescue, thereby unlocking the application value of aerospace embodied intelligence.
+The significance of this study lies in providing the research community with a standardized platform for fair comparison and rapid iteration.
+The release of AeroVerse, along with our findings, will direct stakeholders and researchers by offering valuable references and a clear pathway for developing more robust, capable, and safer aerospace intelligent agents.
+In the future, we plan to expand the simulation environments and continue to refine the training datasets and downstream tasks, promoting applications in areas such as river garbage detection, power inspection, and forest fire rescue, thereby unlocking the full application value of aerospace embodied intelligence.

 \begin{IEEEbiography}[{ }]{Fanglong Yao} received the B.Sc. degree from Inner Mongolia University, Hohhot, China, in 2017, and the Ph.D. degree from the Aerospace Information Research Institute, Chinese Academy of Sciences, Beijing, China, in 2022.
-He is currently a Post-Doctoral Researcher and assistant professor with the Aerospace Information Research Institute, Chinese Academy of Sciences.
+He is currently an associate professor with the Aerospace Information Research Institute, Chinese Academy of Sciences.

-His research interests include cognitive intelligence, embodied intelligence, and swarm intelligence, concentrating on multi-agent learning, multimodal fusion, 3D scene understanding and spatiotemporal data analysis. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Yuanchang Yue} received the B.Sc. degree from jiangnan University, wuxi, China, in 2022.
+His research interests include spatial intelligence, embodied intelligence, and swarm intelligence, concentrating on multi-agent learning, multimodal fusion, 3D scene understanding and spatiotemporal data analysis. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Yuanchang Yue} received the B.Sc. degree from jiangnan University, wuxi, China, in 2022.
 He is currently a master's student with the Aerospace Information Research Institute, Chinese Academy of Sciences.

 His research interests include embodied intelligence, and task planning. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Youzhi Liu} received the B.Sc. degree from Hunan University, changsha, China, in 2022.
 He is currently a Ph.D student with the Aerospace Information Research Institute, Chinese Academy of Sciences.